takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 constrainCamera = true
 ```

-Whether to constrain the camera above the atmosphere’s inner sphere.
+Whether to constrain the camera above the atmosphere's inner sphere.

 #### showGround